tomduck/pandoc-tablenos/README.md

 Getting Help
 ------------

-If you have any difficulties with pandoc-tablenos, or would like to see a new feature, please submit a report to our [Issues tracker].
+If you have any difficulties with pandoc-tablenos, or would like to see a new feature, then please submit a report to our [Issues tracker].

 ----